96% reported improvement in premenstrual symptoms: inside Evelyn’s 90-day Consumer Study

 How the 90-day study worked

-- A minimum of 90 days of consistent use
+- Minimum of 90 days of consistent use

 - Structured symptom reporting across multiple cycles

-- Symptom assessment aligned with the DSRP framework
+- Symptom assessment aligned with the DRSP framework

 PMS and PMDD affect the whole body

-Research has linked more than 150 symptoms to PMS and PMDD.
-These symptoms span emotional wellbeing, cognitive function, sleep, digestion, physical discomfort and behavioural changes.
+Research has linked more than 150 symptoms to PMS and PMDD - spanning emotional wellbeing, cognitive function, sleep, digestion, physical discomfort, and behaviour.
+Evelyn groups premenstrual symptoms into nine core areas of cycle health.
+Participants reported improvements across every single category.

 Mood and emotional wellbeing

-96% reported fewer mood swings or reduced emotional sensitivity.
+reported fewer mood swings or reduced emotional sensitivity

 Focus and motivation